Menu toggle

 1. Kit Kat in Japan is transliterated into “kitto katto” (キットカット).
 This is very much closer to the phrase “Kitto Katsu” (きっと勝つ) which means “you will surely win”! when translated to English.

-3. The sale of Kit Kat rises in Japan when it is examination time in the country.
+3. Since they're considered good luck charms, the sale of Kit Kat rises in Japan when it is examination time in the country.

 4. The Gold Japanese Kit Kat is one of the exclusive offerings of the company and is made with white chocolate covering their classic wafers.